stackbit-projects/ktapson-website-dade9/content/elements.md

 ---
 ### Another Autecology of the Copperhead (2020-)

-odio magna.
-Duis felis turpis, posuere at erat nec, condimentum luctus nibh.
-Nam leo ante, tempor ut tellus vel, lacinia aliquam velit.
-Mauris ut purus in nisl suscipit feugiat.
-Working in dialogue with Henry S. Fitch's *Autecology of the Copperhead* () and *Kansas Snake Communities* () as well as drawing on practices and knowledge \__\_ from
+Working in dialogue with Henry S. Fitch's *Autecology of the Copperhead* (1960) and *Kansas Snake Communities* (1999) and drawing on practices within and beyond scientific knowledge making, *Another Autecology of the Copperhead* charts the nocturnal feeding routines of snakes and follows a particular species relationship into new technical and epistemological ecologies.

-but are not limited to them.
-Judith and Herbert Kohl's *The View from the Oak*, the project documents - particular species relationship - habits of relation - what's personal about science

-Autecology sits at the edge between experimental and descriptive practice.
-It asks - and answers with -

-context of relation -